 Audiovox Communications Corp., or ACC, which operates the wireless business, markets wireless handsets and accessories primarily on a wholesale basis to wireless carriers in the United States and carriers overseas primarily in the Code Division Multiple Access (CDMA) market.
 ACC is an 80%-owned subsidiary of Audiovox Corporation.
 Toshiba Corporation owns the remaining 20% of ACC.
 The ACC shares that Audiovox owns include 7.5 class B shares of ACC that Audiovox acquired from Toshiba prior to entering into the asset purchase agreement on June 11, 2004.
 Concurrently with the closing of the asset purchase agreement, Audiovox will acquire all of Toshiba's remaining shares of ACC pursuant to a stock purchase agreement by and among Audiovox, ACC and Toshiba.
 These transactions are described below under "Proposal 2-The Sale of the Wireless Business-Agreements With Toshiba."
 As a result of these transactions, at and after the closing of the sale of the wireless business, Audiovox will own 100% of ACC.
+After the completion of the asset sale, ACC will not conduct any ongoing operations and will only hold certain assets which were excluded from the asset sale.
+The retained assets include, among others, receivables of the wireless business as of the closing of the asset sale, cash, bank accounts, tax returns and refunds, trademarks other than those owned by the Seller and certain other intellectual property and certain claims against third parties.
 ACC's principal executive offices are located at 555 Wireless Boulevard, Hauppauge, New York 11788.
 The telephone number of ACC's principal executive offices is (631) 233-3300.